-Hangar: Executive Fliteways will arrange to have the aircraft stored in a secure, heated hangar with 24-hour operational access.
-The costs vary with aircraft size and airport location.
+Hangar: Executive Fliteways will arrange to have the aircraft stored in our secure, heated hangar with 24-hour operational access.
+These costs vary with aircraft size and airport location.

 Aircraft Insurance: Executive Fliteways aircraft are maintained on a fleet policy, which provides the most comprehensive coverage available in the aviation insurance industry.
 Two components of insurance, hull coverage and liability, are required and the limits chosen will determine the costs.
 Hull coverage is determined by the assigned value of the aircraft and we recommend a minimum liability limit of $100 million.